Banff Hiking Tips For First-Time Visitors

 AllTrails App

-I use AllTrails for many reasons:
+I use AllTrails for hiking around Banff for a variety of reasons:

 I use it to determine the overall difficulty of the hike and estimate the time it will take.